stablekernel/aqueduct/doc/db/header.md

   ..user.name = "Bob";
 ```

-This pair of classes creates a fully formed model that can be used to transfer data back and forth between a database and your application, and your application and an HTTP client.
+This pair of classes creates a fully formed *entity* whose instances can be used to transfer data back and forth between a database and your application, and your application and an HTTP client.

 ### Persistent Types

 Persistent types define the mapping between your code and a database table (and are often used to generate those tables in a database).
 As each property in a persistent type represents a database column, the type of the property must be storable in a database.
-The following list defines the simple Dart types that properties in a persistent type can be:
+The following types are available as primitive properties on a persistent type:

 * int
 * double